 Many online and brick-and-mortar shops sell melatonin in tablet form, but it's best that you and your outsourcing staff consult a doctor first before buying a bottle for self-medication.

 Generalized Anxiety Disorder (GAD)

-The unpleasantness of dealing with irate callers all day may often de-motivate outsourcing staff who are new to their jobs.
+The unpleasantness of dealing with irate callers all day may often de-motivate call center agents who are new to their jobs.
 As a result, anxiety builds when a new week starts.
 It makes them hate Mondays, or whatever day they're starting their week on.

-Some managers choose to ignore the anxiety that a team member is obviously going through each first day of the week.
-They'd rather focus on pulling up their stats and beating the other team's numbers.
+Some managers choose to ignore the signs.
+A team member is obviously feeling anxious whenever the first day of the week comes around.
+And, their team leaders or managers will rather focus on pulling up their stats and beating the other team's numbers than take time to help the agent.
 They couldn't be more wrong in managing a team this way.

 Emotional Stress and Depression

 A study was done in 2013 on Philippine call center workers regarding the outcomes of the emotional labor they perform for their employers.
 According to the researchers, the subjects reported high levels of emotional stress, which led to them experiencing "job dissatisfaction, reduced organization commitment and ultimately increased intention to turnover."